-- 1. A change in use that involves or requires site improvements; - Any expansion, alteration, or modification of a lawful nonconforming site feature or building that meets or exceeds the thresholds established in Section 20.06.090(f)(2) (Limited Compliance), and falls below the thresholds for major site plan review in Section 20.06.050(a)(2)(C)ii.4; - 3.
-Development that contains 15,000 square feet or less of gross floor area; - 4.
-Development that contains 30 dwelling units or less; - 5.
-Expansions, alterations, or modifications that increase the gross floor area of an existing structure by 10 to 25 percent, or 2,000 to 10,000 square feet, whichever is more: - 6.
-Expansions, alterations, or modifications that increase the total number of existing dwelling units on a lot by five to 10 percent; - 7.
-The alteration of any vehicular parking area; - 8.
+- 1. A change in use that involves or requires site improvements; - Any expansion, alteration, or modification of a lawful nonconforming site feature or building that meets or exceeds the thresholds established in Section 20.06.090(f)(2) (Limited Compliance), and falls below the thresholds for major site plan review in Section Error!
+Reference source not found.; - 3.
+Development that contains 20,000 square feet or less of new non-residential gross floor area; - 4.
+Development that contains 50 dwelling units or less; - 5.
+Expansions, alterations, or modifications that increase the gross floor area of an existing structure by 10 to 25 percent; - 6.
+The alteration of any vehicular parking area; - 7.
 Petitions for a permit and/or certificate of zoning compliance for grading; or ii.
 Major Site Plan Review

-9. Projects that qualify for affordable housing incentives and/or sustainable development incentives established in Section 20.04.110 (Incentives), provided that, if located adjacent to one or more lots in an R1, R2, R3, or R4 district or such project does not contain more than 50 dwelling units.
+8. Projects that qualify for affordable housing incentives and/or sustainable development incentives established in Section 20.04.110 (Incentives), provided that, if located adjacent to one or more lots in an R1, R2, R3, or R4 district or such project does not contain more than 75 dwelling units.